-Adam Schmidt was appointed to serve on the Board of Governors of the University of North Carolina System as an ex-officio member.
-His term will end in May 2020.
+Raymond Palma, of Durham, NC, was appointed to serve as an ex officio member of the Board of Governors of the University of North Carolina System.
+His term will end in May 2022.

-Schmidt will serve on the Educational Planning, Polices, and Programs, the Committee on Strategic Initiatives, and the Committee on Military and Veterans Affairs.
+Palma will serve on the Committee on Educational Planning, Polices, and Programs, the Committee on Strategic Initiatives, and the Committee on Military and Veterans Affairs.

 - Committee on Educational Planning, Policies, and Programs